Russell-Waterhouse/blog/content/post/pivot-fast.md

-In this article I'm going to be reflection on something that I've experienced a few times over the last few weeks and I want to formalize my thoughts on.
+In this article I'm going to be reflection on something that I've experienced a few times over the last few weeks, and I want to formalize my thoughts on.